SevWren/unwanted-twitch/README.md

 -   **The Bug:** The tag buttons were not a "positioned" CSS element, causing the absolutely-positioned "X" buttons to render off-screen.
 -   **The Fix:** The `attachHideButtons` function in `directory.js` now dynamically applies `style.position = 'relative';` to each tag button, creating the necessary positioning context for the "X" to appear correctly in its top-right corner.

-## TODO: Unfinished Page logic / Templates
+## TODO: Unfinished Page logic / Templates *as of 8/8/25*
 - Browse: Categories (Needs update to dynamically match new html updates as of 8/8/25)
 - Browse: Live Channels (Requires testing, mostly working)
+- Cloud Saving: This has not been a personal focus as personally I am at 13,561 entries and way above the cloud limit.
 - Game: Videos (0% finished)
 - Game: Clips (0% finished)
 - Frontpage/Discover (carousel is not filtered) (0% finished)
 - Explore Gaming/IRL/Music/Creative/Esports - (Requires testing)
-- Following - (Requires specific logic)
+- Following - (Requires specific logic on top of html matching logic updates)
 - Sidebar (filtering only, no buttons to add items to the blacklist) - (Requires specific logic)
 - The primary focus has been to restore functionality to the core Game/Category pages, which is now complete.